Liam Murphy (Home and Away): Storylines

-Liam sees Aden and Nicole kissing, upset he takes a pill and is charged with drug possession.
+Liam sees Aden and Nicole kissing and upset he takes a pill and is charged with drug possession.
 He tries to get help from Gina Austin (Sonia Todd), makes peace with Nicole and Aden before moving out.
 He sleeps with Martha MacKenzie (Jodi Gordon), but she wants a casual relationship which annoys Liam.
 She manages to get Gina to agree to letting Liam be a guitar tutor at the school.
 Martha has a pregnancy scare and he does not like the idea of being a father.
 They sleep together again, but Martha still does not want a relationship.
-Xavier Austin (David Jones-Roberts suspects Liam is taking drugs again and he did not want to ruin his friendship with Martha, so he decided to move out.
+Xavier Austin (David Jones-Roberts suspects Liam is taking drugs again and he did not want to ruin his friendship with Martha, so he decides to move out.
 Liam starts working at the school with Ruby Buckton (Rebecca Breeds), they become good friends and Ruby starts to fall for him.
 He finds out from Nicole and after advice from Alf Stewart (Ray Meagher) he continues to work with her until she makes a pass at him.